LjA012/chicago-ds-080519/Warm_Ups/7_day/visualization_matplotlib.md

 ### Import packages

-`import matplotlib.pyplot as plt`
+import matplotlib.pyplot as plt

-`from IPython.display import Image`
+from IPython.display import Image

+import pandas as pd
+import numpy as np

 ### 1. open the notebook with the CO2 data
 - last time we picked columns 0, 1 and 3.
 Choose this time columns 0, 1, 3 and 4.